zydou/arti/crates/tor-ptmgr/README.md

 to the old Tor pluggable transport protocol, and not to more recent variants as documented at `pluggabletransports.info`

+## Feature flags

+### Experimental and unstable features

+ Note that the APIs enabled by these features are NOT covered by semantic versioning guarantees: we might break them or remove them between patch versions.

+* `experimental-api` -- build with experimental, unstable API support.

+* `experimental` -- Build with all experimental features above, along with all experimental features from other arti crates.

 License: MIT OR Apache-2.0